bcgov/ckan-ui/pages/dps_bcdc_w.md

 ## CREATING A METADATA RECORD
 _Note: To use the CKAN API for creating metadata, more information is available [here](https://bcgov.github.io/data-publication/pages/dps_bcdc_w_api_dev_workflow.md)._

-1. Log into the [BC Data Catalogue](https://catalogue.data.gov.bc.ca) by clicking **Log In** on the upper right of the Catalogue page.
-This will take you to your dashboard.
+1. Log into the [BC Data Catalogue](https://catalogue.data.gov.bc.ca) by clicking **Log In** on the upper right of the toolbar.
-1. Click the **Datasets** button on the toolbar.
+    + All users with an IDIR can log into the Catalogue but as an editor you will see **Add Dataset** in place of the **Log In** button.
 1. Click the [**Add Dataset**] button.
-1. Choose the dataset type that describes the type of content you are publishing.
+1. Complete the record details to describe what you are publishing and then you will be able to add different resource types after.
+    + This is a change from the previous Catalogue where you had to specify the Resource Type at the begining.
     + Follow the workflow link below for details on the specific fields for each dataset type.

 |Dataset Type| |
 |:---|:---|